 7. Inspect pressure-reducing and relief valves.

 The annual inspection is arguably the most important.
 Everything that is inspected at the quarterly inspection is inspected at the annual with four additional items.
+The point of the annual inspection is to verify all components are tested and function as intended.
+However, this inspection does not verify the adequacy of the design.

 2. Evaluate supply of spare sprinkler heads and appropriate tools.